 Get to know the five parts of the martech stack.

 With so many choices available to you, the decision-making process can be confusing and overwhelming.
-One marketer organizes the tech stack by benefit, rather than the type of technology.

 - Discover: Tools that will help marketers find and organize information, conduct research, and ultimately know more about the prospects and customers we serve (see No. 5.)
-Keyword analytics and research platforms fall into this category.
+Keyword analytics, and research platforms fall into this category.

 - Manage: The days of spreadsheets are long gone.
 CRMs (Customer Relationship Management Systems) that bring customer data together into useable and easy-to-access databases are standard these days.
 Salesforce is one example of a CRM that enables marketers to manage their customer and prospect database.

 - Create: An example of this is ClearVoice, a platform that uses technology to help marketers source high-quality content.
 Graphic design tools also fall into this category.

 - Connect: Here’s where the rubber meets the road.
 Automated systems that send content out to prospects and consumers at the right time, using the most appropriate media, are critical tools for efficient and effective marketing.
 Cloud-based video platforms, social media tools, and other means of pushing out messages are part of the “connection” slice of your stack.
 Don’t forget tools that streamline internal communications, like ZOOM and Slack.
 Conversational intelligence apps (tools that record sales conversations and improve performance) are also critically important for larger organizations.

 - Analyze: As AI and machine learning find their way into the marketing industry, we’ll all be able to fine-tune strategies and campaigns within minutes, discovering new high-potential segments and making changes on the fly to optimize performance and deliver better ROI.